Skip to main content

 Through the support of generous donors and partner organizations who share our commitment to the arts and humanities, the Bogliasco Foundation is pleased to offer Special Fellowship awards, some of which include travel support and/or stipends to recipients.

-Special Fellowships may be designated for persons working in a particular discipline or reserved for individuals coming from certain countries or geographic areas.
-Special Fellows are selected from a list of eligible candidates already awarded a Bogliasco Fellowship, either by one of our partner organizations or by an internal selection panel on behalf of the partner organization.
+Special Fellowships may be designated for individuals working in a particular discipline or reserved for those coming from certain countries or geographic areas.
+Special Fellows are selected from a list of eligible candidates either by one of our partner organizations or by an internal selection panel on behalf of the partner organization.

 For information about Special Fellowship sponsorship and partnership opportunities, click here.